 Have your A/C equipment checked ASAP

 Proactive maintenance of your home’s AC will help avoid a breakdown on the hottest summer days, when your air conditioning system is running at full capacity around the clock for weeks and months.
 During a routine maintenance service, an expert air conditioning technician can usually avert an emergency by discovering troubles and replacing parts before they breakdown, and cleaning and tuning the air conditioner so it is ready to keep you cool during the heat of summer when you want it most.

-Wear loose, lightweight clothes, particularly when you’re going outside.
-Avoid wearing dark shades, particularly black clothes, since dark colors hold heat.
+Wear loose, lightweight clothing, particularly when you’re going outside.
+Avoid wearing dark hues, particularly black clothing, since dark colors absorb heat.
 The color white is a better choice since it reflects the sun.
-It’s also a great idea to wear a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.
+It’s also a great idea to wear a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and never layer clothing.

-Keep yourself hydrated by drinking lots of fluids, especially water or juice.
-Even if you’re not thirsty, your body can still be in need of hydration so try to keep a water bottle with you always.
-When it’s exceptionally hot, especially during mid-day, stay away from drinks that include alcohol or caffeine since they can accelerate dehydration.
+Keep yourself hydrated by drinking plenty of fluids, especially water or juice.
+Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you always.
+During a heat wave or peak heat of the day, avoid drinks that include alcohol or caffeine since they can accelerate dehydration.

-To confirm your AC is in good working order and is ready to keep you cool in case of an emergency, call Gordon's Service Experts.
+To confirm your air conditioner is in good working order and is prepared to keep your home cool in case of an emergency, call Gordon's Service Experts.
 We are available around the clock so whenever you need us, we are here for you.